atomizejs/atomizejs.github.com/getting_started.markdown

 }
 {% endhighlight %}

-This introduces quite a lot of concepts.
+This introduces quite a few concepts.

 1. The `atomize.atomically` function takes two arguments.
     1. The first argument is the function that is run as a